jetsonhacks/buildLibrealsense2TX/README.md

 <ul>
 <li>Install dependencies</li>
 <li>Applies Jetson specific patches</li>
-<li>Adds CUDA support</li>
 <li>Sets up udev rules so the camera may be used in user space</li>
 <li>Builds librealsense, tools and demos</li>
 <li>Installs libraries and executables</li>
 </ul>

-<h3>CUDA</h3>
-There is added CUDA support for converting yuy2 images to RGB/BGR/RGBA/BGRA.
-The Cmake flag is USE_CUDA, e.g. -DUSE_CUDA=true

-Special thanks to Mehran Maghoumi (@Maghoumi https://github.com/Maghoumi/culibrealsense) for the CUDA code which forms the basis for the conversion

 <h3>Tracking Module</h3>
 Some RealSense cameras have a tracking module.
 Here's some more info on that: